-The proposed projects are included in the approved 2020-2029 North Carolina State Transportation Improvement Program (STIP) with right-of-way acquisition for both projects scheduled for Fiscal Year (FY) 2020 and construction scheduled for FY 2022.
+The proposed project is included in the approved 2020-2029 North Carolina State Transportation Improvement Program (STIP) with right-of-way acquisition scheduled for Fiscal Year (FY) 2027 and construction for FY 2028.
 Figure 1 (Appendix A) shows the project vicinity, and Figures 2A and 2B (Appendix A) present the environmental features in the project areas.

-Purpose and Need:
+Purpose and Need

-The purpose for the proposed projects is to address the anticipated increase in traffic volumes in the 2040 Build Year conditions.
+The purpose for the proposed project is to address the anticipated increase in traffic volumes in the 2040 Build Year conditions.
 SR 1406 (Rockfish Road) is a primary local travel corridor connecting southeastern Hoke County with the community of Rockfish and the City of Raeford.
 The population in Hoke County is projected to increase at a rate of 2.5% annually, which is more than double the statewide projection for population growth.
 Traffic is expected to increase along with the population growth, and the number of commuters traveling from surrounding communities through Rockfish to Fort Bragg and the City of Fayetteville is also expected to increase.
 Refer to Traffic below for details on the anticipated increased volumes from the traffic forecast.
 The proposed action will serve local residents and commuters by helping address future traffic conditions and maintaining acceptable levels of service (LOS) in the vicinity of the Rockfish community.